lahtis/Global-Language-Family-Mapper/README.md

     print(karelian)

 ```
+## Notice
+“This project aggregates and normalizes data from multiple open linguistic sources.
+See SOURCES.md for details.”

 ## License
 Copyright © 2026 Tuomas Lähteenmäki
 This project is licensed under the MIT License.
 You are free to use, modify, and distribute the data, provided that the original copyright notice is retained.

+Licensed under the MIT License.
+See LICENSE for details.